I’ve rounded up my complete list of must-have newborn baby items that every first-time mom should have when her little one is born.

-The easy-access butt buttons make for easier middle-of-the-night changes so you don’t disturb your little one, plus the fabric is super soft and cool.
+The easy-access butt buttons make for easier middle-of-the-night changes, so you don’t disturb your little one, plus the fabric is super soft and cool.

 For convenience sake, if your little one is sleeping in your bedroom, it’s nice to have a small, portable changing pad to change your little one right on your bed.

-Shop nighttime essentials
+Shop all nighttime essentials

-Must-haves: playtime and baby gear
+Playtime and baby gear

 It can feel like babies come with a lot of stuff, but the reality is, your newborn doesn’t need much.
 I’ve been using the same play spaces and baby gear since Landon was born (five months and counting!).